Purdue-CS193/homework-0-alimzhanludoed/index.md

 My favorite things in CS193

 -  Cool teachers
 -  Fun lectures
 -  Cool lectures
 -  Fun teachers

+Also I changed the theme of this site :)